scipy-conference/scipy_proceedings/papers/brefsdal/sherpa.rst

 optimization method, and defines the ``calc`` function as the Sherpa model using ``load_user_model``.
 The function ``add_user_pars`` accepts Python lists that specify the parameter names, initial values, and optionally the parameter limits.
-Fit the model to the data using ``fit`` and access the best-fit parameter values as a NumPy array ``popt``.
+A user can fit the model to the data using ``fit`` and access the best-fit parameter values as a NumPy array ``popt``.

 |